jdcanas/jc0824/README.md

 # Tests
 Tests can be run via `./gradlew test`.
 Note that this will intelligently compile and only run tests that could have been altered by most recent changes.

-The main test cases asked for can be found numbered appropriatelt in `CheckoutControllerTest.java`.
+The main test cases asked for can be found numbered appropriately in `CheckoutControllerTest.java`.